Helixheir/CharityNavigator-DBMS-project/README.md

 # CharityNavigator DBMS project
 ## Author
- helixheir@yahoo.com - Sri Harsha R
+ r.sri@iitg.ac.in - Sri Harsha R

 ## About the project